 With no further ado, here are 5 ways to do it.

 One of the most frustrating things you can encounter on a website is a slow page load speed.
 You click on a link and it takes a few long seconds to fully load the page – it’s a huge turn-off.
 While a few seconds don’t sound like a big inconvenience, page load speed is a top factor in reducing your bounce rate.
 If your pages load slower than they should, users will most likely try the next option there is.

 But how slow is too slow?
 “2 seconds is the threshold for eCommerce website acceptability” Maile Ohye, Google’s former Developer Program Tech Lead once said.

-Tip #2: Add Click-to-Contact Options
+UX Tip #3: Add Click-to-Contact Options

 Customers often have questions about your brand, products, or services.
 Whenever this happens, they don’t want to go through a lot of effort to find answers.
 In most cases, people want a very simple way to solve their problems.
 If not, they’ll abandon it altogether and go on with their day.
 The best way to keep people around and turn these hot leads into customers is to give them an instantaneous option for contacting you.

 On a WordPress site, you have so many options to make this happen.
 The simplest option is installing online live chat support.
-Instant click-to-call buttons to a VoIP phone number also a good option.

 Many customers love chat support.
 However, it does take a little more effort for your customer service to follow through with this option.
 You could opt to use chatbots instead and only have human support when the chatbot can’t solve the problem.
 Unfortunately, chatbots don’t always deliver a great customer experience.